IMSR Long Call Strategy

 IMSR thesis for this long call

 IMSR long call positions are structurally bullish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-IMSR positions also carry Energy sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move IMSR alongside the broader basket even when IMSR-specific fundamentals are unchanged.
+IMSR positions also carry Utilities sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move IMSR alongside the broader basket even when IMSR-specific fundamentals are unchanged.
 Long-premium structures like a long call on IMSR are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current IMSR chain quotes before placing a trade.

 Frequently asked questions